jonathan-vella/WTH-007-AzureMonitoring/Student/Challenge-06.md

 Write a performance query that renders a time chart for the last 4 hours for both of the Web Servers and the SQL Server for the following performance metrics.
 Save each query to your favorites.
 * Processor Utilization: Processor / % Processor Time
+* Save all the query you will create in your favorites.
 * Memory Utilization: Memory / % Committed Bytes In Use
 * Disk Utilization (IO): Disk Reads/sec and Disk Writes/sec
 * Disk Utilization (MB/GB): Disk Free Space (% or MB)